-An animal scratch or bite can be very frightening.
-Your child may need extra comfort and attention in the next few days or weeks to get over the experience.
+An animal scratch or bite can be very scary.
+Your child may need extra comfort and attention in the next few days or weeks to get over the event.

 First Aid for Bites

-Get medical help the same day if possible.
+- Get medical help the same day if possible.
 This is very important!
-If any stitches (sutures) are needed, they must be done within the first 12 hours after a bite (Picture 1).
+Stitches (sutures) must be done within 12 hours after a bite (Picture 1).

-*Please note: Children may be bitten by other children during play or accidentally during sports.
-Human bites should receive the same first aid and prompt medical attention as an animal bite.
+*Note: Children may be bitten by other children.
+Human bites need the same first aid and fast medical help as animal bites.

 Report to the Health Department

-If someone is bitten by a non-human mammal (dog, cat, ferret, squirrel, raccoon, etc.) here is what you need to do:
+If someone is bitten by an animal here is what you need to do:

-- Within 24 hours of the animal bite, report it to the Health Department in the city or county where the bite happened.
-The report can be made by the person who was bitten (or a child’s parent) or by a health care provider or veterinarian who knows about the bite.
+- Within 24 hours of the animal bite, report it to the Health Department in the city or county where the bite occurred.
+The report can be made by the person who was bitten, a child’s parent or guardian, a health care provider, or veterinarian who knows about the bite.

 - In Franklin County call: (614) 525-3160

-- Fill out the Animal Bite Intake Report on page 4.
-Complete as much information as you can.
-Ask your child’s doctor to fax it to the Health Department in the city or county where the bite happened.
+- Fill out the Animal Bite Intake Report below.
+Ask your child’s doctor or health care provider to fax it to the Health Department in the city or county where the bite occurred.

 - If the animal was tame, try to find its owner.
-Find out if the animal has had shots for rabies and the date it was done.
-The doctor will need to know this to plan your child’s treatment.
+Ask if the animal had its rabies shots and the date it was done.
+The doctor needs to know this to plan your child’s treatment.

-- When possible, isolate the animal in a fenced area for 10 days and watch for any changes in behavior.
-Do not try to cage a vicious or wild animal.
-If the animal is threatening, call the police or animal control department.
+- Keep the animal away from others in a fenced area for 10 days and watch for any changes in behavior.
+Don't try to cage an angry or wild animal.
+If the animal is threatening, call the police or animal control.

-- Bats - A child who has been bitten by a bat, or has slept in a room with one, must see a doctor.
+- Bats - If your child is bitten by a bat, or has slept in a room with one, they must see a doctor or health care provider.

-Remove the bandage every day and clean the wound with a solution of ____________.
-Then put on a clean bandage.
-See these Helping Hands:
+Remove the bandage each day and clean the wound with soap and water.
+Then apply an antibiotic cream and put on a clean bandage.

 Watch for signs of infection.
-Call your child's doctor or go to the Emergency Department if you notice:
+Call your child's doctor or health care provider or go to the closest Emergency Department if they have: